TUHHStartupEngineers-Classroom/ss24-bdsb-Afjalbhai1771/README.md

 # Lab Journal website using quarto

-This quarto website template  for lab journaling.
-Students in the data science courses at the Institute of Entrepreneurship will use this template to learn R for business analytics.

 To use this, click the download as .zip button to start from a local computer, or skip down to the github example to fork this and get started that way.